 Designing Difficulty for Your Own Game

-Start by think about the ultimate purpose for your game.
+Start by thinking about the ultimate purpose of your game.

 It’s a game.
 You probably want it to be fun.
 You want people to play it.
 You want them to enjoy the experience.

 Humans are quirky and unique, so different players will enjoy different experiences.